Tibial nerve injuries

 • In North America, the vectors primarily implicated most commonly are the Rocky Mountain wood tick (D andersoni) and the American dog tick (D variabilis).

 Tick paralysis results from a neurotoxin elaborated by the female tick while feeding on blood from animal, or less commonly, human hosts.
 Male ticks rarely cause tick paralysis (05).
-There are 2 classes of ticks: (1) hard bodied (Ixodidae) and (2) soft bodied (Argasidae), based on the presence or absence of a dorsal body shield.
-Many species of ticks are responsible for transmitting a large number of infections, but only a few species can also produce neurotoxins in their salivary glands (32).
-Hard ticks engage in prolonged feeding on blood, up to 10 days; they secrete a variety of compounds from their salivary glands.
+There are two classes of ticks: (1) hard-bodied (Ixodidae) and (2) soft-bodied (Argasidae), based on the presence or absence of a dorsal body shield.
+Many species of ticks are responsible for transmitting a large number of infections, but only a few species can also produce neurotoxins in their salivary glands (35).
+Hard ticks engage in prolonged feeding on blood for up to 10 days; they secrete a variety of compounds from their salivary glands.
 These include anticoagulants and immune-modulating compounds, and in a few species, a toxin that can cause weakness (18).
 Although tick infestation in animals is part of the life cycle in the wild, paralysis is uncommon, though described most often in Australia (18).
 Few animal species are susceptible, and among domesticated animals, tick paralysis occurs in cattle, sheep, and household pets (ie, dogs and cats).
 Tick paralysis is relatively rare in humans.

 The life cycle of ticks is complex, requiring 2 years and 3 hosts (18).